-- 4. Select the check box for the IP address setting that you want to use: - Get an IP address dynamically from the other router.
+4. Scroll down and select the check box for the IP address setting that you want to use:

+- Get an IP address dynamically from the other router.
 The other router on the network assigns an IP address to this router while this router is in AP mode. - Fixed IP address (not recommended).
 Use this setting if you want to manually assign a specific IP address to this router while it is in AP mode.
 Using this option effectively requires advanced network experience.

-Note: If the other router or gateway in your network also has wireless capability, NETGEAR recommends that you use wireless settings on your router that are different from those on the other router or gateway to avoid interference.
-You could also disable the wireless radio on the other router or gateway and use your router only for wireless client access.
+Note: If the other router or gateway in your network has wireless capability, NETGEAR recommends that you use different wireless settings on this router to avoid interference.
+You can also disable the wireless radio on the other router or gateway and use your router only for wireless client access.